Mahira, Sheheryar begin shooting for ‘Saat Din Mohabbat In’

-KARACHI: The much awaited first star-studded movie, ‘Saat Din Mohabbat In’ has gone on-floor today in Karachi after successful rehearsals throughout July.
+KARACHI-The much awaited star-studded movie, ‘Saat Din Mohabbat In’ has gone on-floor today in Karachi after successful rehearsals throughout July.

 The film will star the gorgeous Mahira Khan, alongside the Sheheryar Munawar in leading roles, and will be their second film together after the 2016 blockbuster ‘Ho Mann Jahaan.’